klamann/raspi-poe-mon/README.md

 ## Getting Started

+If you are running the latest [Raspberry Pi OS](https://www.raspberrypi.com/software/), everything should already be set up the way we need it and you can run

+    pip install raspi-poe-mon --break-system-packages

+The scary `--break-system-packages` flag just tells Python that you want to install this package globally rather than in a virtualenv.
+I don't really agree with the framing here, I think it's really fine to install Python packages globally on your Raspi.

+After installation finished, you can call

+    raspi-poe-mon run

+and the OLED disply should show you some info.
+Learn more about the available options with `raspi-poe-mon --help`.

+### Install Guide

+If you want to install `raspi-poe-mon` on older Raspberry Pi OS or on a different OS, this section is for you.

-The OLED display and fan controls of the PoE HAT are accessed through the I2C interface, which on Raspberry Pi OS is deactivated by default.
-To activate it, run
+The OLED display and fan controls of the PoE HAT are accessed through the [I²C interface](https://de.wikipedia.org/wiki/I%C2%B2C), which may be deactivated by default on your Raspi.
+To activate it on Raspberry Pi OS, run

     sudo raspi-config

 and select `Interface Options` -> `I2C` -> `Yes`.
-You need to reboot your Raspi to apply the change.
+You may need to reboot your Raspi to apply the change.

 Next we install required packages: Python and pip are needed; the remaining packages are dependencies of the Pillow graphics library.